KiNoYo/rotation-builder/Readme.txt

 [b]Description:[/b]
-Please do not trust any links to any other versions of this addon.
-We have seen copies that include malicious code.
+[b][color=red]Please do not trust any links to any other versions of this addon.
+We have seen copies that include malicious code.[/color][/b]

+[b][color=red]Also be reminded to not use the last released version (1.46) as it's out of date and completely bugged, use the latest alpha instead until we're done updating all classes and get the new MoP ready release out[/color][/b]

+[b][color="Orange"]You can help us with localizations by going there : [url]http://wow.curseforge.com/addons/rotation-builder/localization/|RotationBuilder Localization page[/url].
+Be careful when translating phrases from the overview interface : rotations localizations are too big to be shown properly in it.
+You will have to edit them [url]http://wow.curseforge.com/addons/rotation-builder/localization/phrases/|individually[/url].[/color][/b]

 As the original author soulwhip discontinued this addon and we simply loved it, we decided to bring it back.
 There is a lot of work to do before it's ready to be released for WoW 5.0.4 but we're on it.
 You can still use the last alpha release at least for those classes that are up to date (new mechanisms included if they do have some).